strapi/documentation/docs/user-docs/latest/content-types-builder/introduction-to-content-types-builder.md

 # Introduction to the Content-Type Builder

 The Content-Type Builder is a core plugin of Strapi.
-It is a feature that is always activated by default and cannot be deleted.
+It is a feature that is always activated by default and cannot be deactivated.
 The Content-Type Builder is however only accessible when the application is in a development environment.

 Administrators can access the Content-Type Builder from ![CTB icon](../assets/icons/content_types_builder.svg) _Content-Type Builder_ in the main navigation of the admin panel.